hendricius/pizza-dough/README.md

 ### 0:30 hours after mixing: Smooth dough surface

 [Make the surface of your dough round.](https://youtu.be/ep0mua88Sa8?t=256) This way the dough will be less sticky and easier to handle.
+This technique only works if you have no flour on the surface.
+You drag the dough over it, stretching the gluten.
+If the surface of your dough tears, wait another 15 minutes and try again.
+This is the single most important technique to master when making pizza and/or bread.

 ### 08:00-12:00  After mixing: Dough increased by 50% in size